AKKPP/1.4.6-ChessCoin032-with-chess-engines/chessengines/mac/README.md

 ## Required

-- Default location for chess engines on macos is Documents directory.
+- Default location for chess engines on macos is <b>Documents</b> directory.

   For example: if your user's name is akkpp, default location is follows /Users/akkpp/Documents